LuxCoreRender/LoL/README.md

 ### File system structure

 The "assets" directory includes all the preview thumbnail and assets.
-The scripts includes script ot generate the asset content (for instance thumbnail).
+The scripts includes script to generate the asset content (for instance thumbnail).

 ### Authors